-Throughout childhood and adolescence, survivors are followed in the LIFE Program at Children's Hospital Los Angeles.
-Once they reach 21 years old, their care is shifted with the help of the LIFE Program to adult providers.
-Survivors at lower risk for later health problems continue their follow-up care with their own primary care provider (e.g., family doctor) using the detailed plan provided the LIFE Program.
+Throughout childhood and adolescence, survivors are followed in the LIFE Service at Children's Hospital Los Angeles.
+Once they reach 21 years old, their care is shifted with the help of the LIFE Service to adult providers.
+Survivors at lower risk for later health problems continue their follow-up care with their own primary care provider (e.g., family doctor) using the detailed plan provided the LIFE Service.

 Criteria for Transition of Cancer Survivorship Care from CHLA

 Before moving your survivorship care from CHLA to another provider, our team works with you to ensure that you are……..

 - Medically stable – This means that any known cancer-related health problems are being managed, and that there is no need to continue routine monitoring for cancer recurrence.